DEIB

 Identify and address unconscious bias

-When discrimination is not widely discussed within the workplace, there is often a lack of awareness altogether.
-Education is a necessary step to help every leader and employee identify their own unconscious biases, and work toward creating a psychologically safe, inclusive work environment.
+When discrimination is not widely discussed in the workplace, there is often a lack of awareness altogether.
+Education is necessary to help every leader and employee identify their own unconscious biases and work toward creating a psychologically safe, inclusive work environment.

-Addressing microaggressions and taking those incidents seriously is an effective way to demonstrate an employer's validation of the BIPOC experience, on a more consistent basis.
+Addressing microaggressions and taking those incidents seriously is an effective way to demonstrate an employer's validation of the BIPOC experience more consistently.

-• Normalize conversations around advocacy in regular meetings—not just in those geared toward diversity and inclusion.
-Consistent efforts to create a more inclusive environment allows the overall level of tolerance to shift as well.
+• Normalize conversations around advocacy in regular meetings—not just those geared toward diversity and inclusion.
+Consistent efforts to create a more inclusive environment also allow the overall tolerance level to shift.

 Offer an innovative EAP

-Innovative EAPs are not only proven to increase employee utilization, they also provide fast access to a diverse network of therapists and coaches—and a space to safely process both personal and professional issues.
-This eases the emotional burden of the employee, and decreases the likelihood of burnout.
+Innovative EAPs are proven to increase employee utilization and provide fast access to a diverse network of therapists and coaches—and a space to process personal and professional issues safely.
+This eases the emotional burden of the employee and decreases the likelihood of burnout.

 As a therapist of color with Spring Health, many of my clients have been pleasantly surprised to see someone who looks like them and can more authentically validate their experiences.
-This is a meaningful way for employers to ensure their BIPOC employees are receiving the mental health support they need.
+This is a meaningful way for employers to ensure their BIPOC employees receive the mental health support they need.

 The importance of a long-term commitment to DEIB

-Acknowledging the real life experience of a marginalized group can help leaders more effectively implement changes that go beyond the current performative allyship, and ensure every employee feels seen, heard, and valued.
-In addition to more consistently diversifying company work spaces and creating a more inclusive environment, taking these steps can help decrease burnout and provide a higher level of support for BIPOC employees.
+Acknowledging the real-life experience of a marginalized group can help leaders more effectively implement changes that go beyond the current performative allyship and ensure every employee feels seen, heard, and valued.
+In addition to more consistently diversifying company workspaces and creating a more inclusive environment, these steps can help decrease burnout and provide a higher level of support for BIPOC employees.

 About the Author